hmrc/income-tax-calculation/.github/PULL_REQUEST_TEMPLATE.md

 - [ ]  Have you looked at the JIRA story to make sure all Acceptance Criteria has been met?

 ##### After Reviewing
-- [ ]  Have you checked for merge conflicts or any changes in the current master that may affect the current pull request? i.e. does it need another rebase?
+- [ ]  Have you checked for merge conflicts or any changes in the current main that may affect the current pull request? i.e. does it need another rebase?
 - [ ]  Have you checked to make sure there are no builds in the pipeline before you merge?
 - [ ]  Have you moved the task to “in pipeline” on Jira?